 Disability Living Allowance can now only be claimed by children under the age of 16.
-Before PIP was introduced in 2013 disabled adults aged under 65 could also claim DLA.
+Before Personal Independence Payment (PIP) was introduced in 2013 disabled adults aged under 65 could also claim DLA.
 Adults who still receive DLA will be reassessed for PIP at some point in the near future.

 More Information on Disability Living Allowance (DLA)

 Personal Independence Payment has replaced DLA for adults aged 16 - 65.
 If you currently receive DLA you will be reassessed for PIP at some point before October 2017.